miwubunz/zekko-pet/README.md

 ## to-dos
 - improve ui
 - add more items
-- add clothes (or accesories maybe)
+- add clothes (or accessories maybe)
 - make app invisible on the taskbar
 - show different sprites when zekko's sleepy, hungry, and sad